 \subsection{Algorithm}

 We will assume that for all $v \in \cP$ the matrices $K_{v}$ are strictly definite positive.
-If it not the case, one modify $K_{v}$ by $K_{v} + \xi I_{n}$ where $\xi$ is a small positive value, in order to ensure positive definiteness.
+If it is not the case, one modifies $K_{v}$ by $K_{v} + \xi I_{n}$ where $\xi$ is a small positive value, in order to ensure positive definiteness.

 Using a coordinate descent procedure, we minimize the criteria $C(f_{0}, \gtheta)$ along each group $v$ at a time.
 At each step of the algorithm, the criteria is minimized as a function of the current block's parameters, while the parameters values for the other blocks are fixed to their current values.
 The procedure is repeated until convergence, considering for example that the convergence is obtained if the norm of the difference between two consecutive solutions is small enough.
 See for exemple Boyd et al.~\cite{Boyd2011} for optimization in such context.